Published in 150 Jahre Galerie – Geschichte des Hauses 1864 - 2014

 the work was finally sold for Fr.
 1,520,000.

-The year 1988 saw a particularly broad offer with five different catalogues, in addition to parts I and II of art from the 19th and 20th centuries also a collection of works of Ernst Ludwig Kirchner from Chicago.
+The year 1988 saw a particularly broad offer with five different catalogues, in addition to parts I and II of Art of the 19th and 20th Centuries also a collection of works of Ernst Ludwig Kirchner from Chicago.
 The three top works all sold for the exact same price of Fr.
-860,000: the woodcut “Frauen am Potsdamer Platz” from 1914, the only color version of “Selbstbildnis als Kranker” from 1917 - 1918 and the color woodcut “Wintermondnacht” from 1919.
+860,000: the woodcut “Frauen am Potsdamer Platz” from 1914, the only colored version of “Selbstbildnis als Kranker” from 1917 - 1918 and the color woodcut “Wintermondnacht” from 1919.